LakshmiRadhakrishnan09/Concepts/Terraform/Terraform.md

 - Default parameter is optional
 - Value of default should be a literal and cannot refer another configuration

+The .tfstate and .tfvars might contain sensitive data and should be added in .gitignore file

+depends_on is an optional argument for declaring output value, not for declaring input variable.

 Executing local commands using provisioner.
 Will execute on local machine resource "null_resource" "command1" {